 This post is not sponsored, but I will get a small commission if you use my code at no extra cost to you.
 Thank you for supporting this blog!

 Mukishoes is a brand I have a lot of respect for.
 Their shoes are some of the most lightweight, flexible and comfortable around.
 Besides making quality shoes that are good for your feet, they are also dedicated to sustainability at an unmatched degree.
-Some of their models are made using factory surplus textiles, others come from sustainable tanneries, and these Chelsea boots are made from cork.
+Some of their models are made using factory surplus textiles, others come from sustainable tanneries, and these Chelsea boots are made from cork (they also have a brown leather version).
 With Mukishoes you know what you are getting, and you know it was ethically made.

 The interior of the Chelsea is lined with organic cotton flannel (plaid!) which is soft on the skin and absorbs moisture.
 The fabric helps with insulation a little bit, but it’s a thin material so not really warm.
 The outsole is 100% natural rubber, super flexible and lightweight.
 The elastic panels are holding up well with no signs of rippling or stretching out.
 Total stack height of the boots is 4mm.